Written by: Keith Tully

-Having settled a sizable tax bill with HM Revenue & Customs and avoided a winding up order in September 2016, there were hopes until recently that overseas investors may be able to provide the financial backing that the club needed to remain viable.
+Having settled a sizeable tax bill with HM Revenue & Customs and avoided a winding up order in September 2016, there were hopes until recently that overseas investors may be able to provide the financial backing that the club needed to remain viable.

 However, that financial backing did not materialised and the club has now officially been entered into liquidation on a voluntary basis.

 The number of UK companies in positions of ‘significant financial distress’ were up 24 per cent at the end of the June 2021, as compared to the same point of last year.Read More